-^{} stc Board membership annual remuneration and the attendance allowance of stc Board meetings of PIF representatives shall be transferred directly to the PIF stc Annual Report 2023 Corporate Governance

-^{} Remunerations and allowances of attending stc Board and committee meetings by PIF representatives and employees shall be transferred directly to the PIF.
+\ stc Board membership annual remuneration and the attendance allowance of stc Board meetings of PIF representatives shall be transferred directly to the PIF. \\ Remunerations and allowances of attending stc Board and committee meetings by PIF representatives and employees shall be transferred standing committees and remuneration of the executive management Policy (published on stc's website).
+The remunerations of the members of the Board of Directors and the members of the Board committees in 2023, in addition to stc's top 5 executives, including the GCEO and the GCFO, are as follows.